 The Science – “Valid?”

-At DietSpotlight, we really prefer to see documented clinical research that supports the diet product or pill and how it helps the dieter lose.
-As for Ensure nutritional shakes, we could not locate any published studies that links this product to weight-loss.
+At DietSpotlight, we prefer to see documented clinical research that supports the diet product or pill and how it helps the dieter lose.
+As for Ensure nutritional shakes, we could not locate any published studies that link this product to weight-loss.
 However, we have to note that meal replacements can work to reduce calorie intake when used regularly.
 Partner that with a tested and strongly supported supplement and you’ve got the recipe for success.

 The Bottom Line – Does Ensure Work?

 So, have we decided this is the best replacement out there?
 We are excited to see that there are various Ensure flavors to choose from.
 You should note that this shake contains 15 grams of sugar per serving, which is not the best option when you are trying to lose weight.
 Combine that with the fact that clinical research does not support this formula over other nutritional drinks, and we’re left skeptical about recommending it.
 Furthermore, there are plenty of customer complaints about the taste.

 Dieters that wish to shed more pounds and trim up may want to consider a weight-loss pill that is supported by substantial clinical testing, does not taste unpleasant and is backed by all sorts of positive user reviews.
 It’s even better if you can combine a meal replacement with such a product.